pinobatch/hello-world/cheat-sheet.md

     git log -p kitten.txt

 **Tag** the latest commit with a version number.
 Occasionally you may want to release your software, which creates a tarball or zipfile suitable for use by people who do not use Git or even a compiler.
+A tag acts as a long-term nickname for a particular commit.
-A tag identifies a release, and some remotes use it to associate a binary release with the corresponding source release.
+Some remotes use a tag to associate a binary release with the corresponding commit.
+A common naming convention for tags uses the letter `v` followed by a group of numbers separated by periods.
+These numbers often follow the [SemVer] spec for production software or the [0ver] spec for early experimental software.

     git tag v0.05wip4